Programs & Services

 Drug Testing

-The Adult Probation Department screens offenders for various substances through the use of urinalysis testing.
+The Adult Probation Department screens offenders for various substances through the use of urinalysis or saliva testing.
 The offenders are also tested for alcohol by submitting to a Breathalyzer test.

 Community Service